-Placing your ground plane and routing your ground connections is one of the most important design steps in PCBs with two or more layers.
+Placing your ground plane and routing your ground connections is one of the most important design guidelines in PCBs with two or more layers.
 Doing this correctly can help suppress EMI, crosstalk, and ground loops.
-These noise sources degrade signal integrity, and proper ground plane design techniques will ensure that your device shows maximum performance.
+These noise sources degrade signal integrity, and proper circuit board ground plane design techniques will ensure that your device shows maximum performance.

 So Where Should I Put My Ground Plane Anyways?

 If you are just beginning to venture into PCB design, you may hear terms like “ground plane”, “EMI”, and “traces” thrown about.
 Your first PCB design is also likely to be a two-layer board.
 Sure, all of these terms are easy to define but how do you put this all together to design a high-quality PCB?